 A written script of the tour is available from reception and there is an Infrared system for visitors with a compatible hearing-aid system.
 The majority of our video presentations have English subtitles.
 Please note that in the event of an emergency, house lights will come up to warn of this.
 BSL interpretation screens are present at relevant points of the tour.

 Baby Changing and Feeding

 There are baby changing facilities integrated within all toilet facilities across the attraction.
 We have a designated baby feeding room which is located in reception to provide a calm and discreet area to feed babies with all the facilities required.
 The baby feeding room facilities include a baby changing unit with disposable hygiene paper sheeting, sink unit, breast feeding armchairs and toddler chairs.

-Due to safety regulations, pushchairs are not permitted on the upper floor, Cadabra or in the Packaging zone - a pushchair park is provided.
+Due to safety regulations, pushchairs are not permitted on the upper floor or on the Cadabra ride - a pushchair park is provided.